What should coffee taste like?

 We could use plenty of flowery words to describe coffee (and many people do) but does it fully capture what coffee tastes like?

 We use words like bitter, sweet, strong, and bold.
-Adjectives like caramel, blueberry, peach, chocolate, pumpkin, and nutty all get used.
+Adjectives like caramel, blueberry, peach, chocolate, pumpkin, and nutty are in use too.

 These are neither wrong nor right.